 Water Crisis In Pakistan Essay.
 Water!
 Water is one of the basic needs and right to life.
 No life could have been possible on the Earth if there had been no water there.
 It is a sad reality that we do not even bother to take proper measures for securing our natural resources unless crises start knocking at our door and we started expediting difficulties.
 Water is one of the most important natural resources on the Earth we have.
 The water crisis in Pakistan is becoming a serious issue with the passage of time.

 The world is facing a deadly crisis of its scarcity, which is mainly because of global warming and Pakistan is also no exception in this regard.
 At present, Pakistan is facing a number of issues but perhaps the most threatening of them is the shortage of water.
 This problem is getting bigger and bigger with each passing day.
 According to a recently released IMF report, Pakistan ranks third among countries facing water shortages.

 The water crisis in Agriculture:

 Water is increasingly essential for the nourishment of human life.
 Like people’s livelihoods, food security and socio-economic stability as well.
 Pakistan is dependent on water resources because of agriculture.
 Similarly, economic growth and advancement of agriculture and economy truly lie in water availability.
 But the depressing and worrying fact is that Pakistan is facing a serious water shortage at present.

-To solve this issue we must on a larger scale construct new water reservoirs and construction of dams is also badly needed to overcome the issue of water shortage.
+To solve this issue we must on a larger scale construct new water reservoirs and the construction of dams is also badly needed to overcome the issue of water shortage.
 We need to understand that this critical problem cannot be overcome unless dams are constructed.
 Unfortunately, our government is not paying much attention to this severe problem.
-Currently, in Pakistan, there are only 150 dams of above 49-foot height in Pakistan which are not enough to full fill needs of all the country.
+Currently, in Pakistan, there are only 150 dams above 49-foot height in Pakistan which are not enough to full fill needs of the country.